 - Resize partitions and extend system C: drive.

 - Change the way you use computers.

-The most important step is freeing up disk space, after getting some free space you can solve this serious problem temporarily.
+The most important step is freeing up disk space, after getting some free space you can solve this urgent problem temporarily.

-Besides Windows updates, 3rd party program setup and applications data, many other files also consume the disk space, such as:
+Besides Windows Updates and 3rd party program, many other files also eat up the disk space quickly, such as: